schneems/reddit_on_rails/README.md

 ## Reddit on Rails: A Hero's Journey

-In past exercises I've given you a starter project to work on, and I've given very step by step instructions with the intent of teaching specific concepts and skills.
+In past exercises for [UT on Rails](http://schneems.com/ut-rails) I've given you a starter project to work on, and I've given very step by step instructions with the intent of teaching specific concepts and skills.
 By now you have the knowledge to accomplish much with Rails.
 We will use that knowledge to build a website from scratch similar in functionality to http://reddit.com.

 Instead of focusing on specific concepts and introducing ideas, in this exercise we will be looking at Rails from a high level.
 We will be doing things that you've already done, it is your job as a student to try to anticipate what we should be doing next before we do it, and then to execute the implementation with full understanding.
 If you have any doubts over why we are doing something, you should ask someone immediately, or write them down to investigate later.
 While you can get through the exercise by blindly following instructions, you will be more lost when attempting to implement things by yourself.
 If you want to get the full bennefit of this exercise, try to not copy any code.
 Type in code as it appears, and fix any mistakes that you make.
 This exercise is not about the final product but about the journey.